Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 Reputable software manufacturers hire _architects_, and they are the central figures at many IT events, there's certification after all.

-First, *software architect* sounds cool.
-Better than _mastermind_, or _dev lord_, that it means.
+First and above all, *software architect* sounds cool.
+Not that  than _mastermind_, and more serious than _dev lord_, that it means.

-Maybe the title expresses a dream of one being enlightened to draw top diagrams unchained of the dusty code.
+Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.

 It's often an alias for these posts and duties:

 * _domain expert_ or _business analyst_, who boils down requirements to systematic description,
 * _team lead_ or _project manager_,